-You do need to use Campden Tablets or some other form of sulfite such as Sodium Metabisulfite, or the wine will eventually spoil or turn to vinegar.
+You do need to use Campden tablets or some other form of sulfite such as sodium metabisulfite, or the wine could eventually spoil or turn to vinegar.
 But how much you should add is another issue all together.

-We also recommend that you add another dose of Campden Tablets as soon as the fermentation has completed.
-You should confirm with a gravity hydrometer that the fermentation has actually completed and not stuck before adding them.
+We also recommend that you add another dose of Campden tablets as soon as the fermentation has completed.
+You should confirm with a wine hydrometer that the fermentation has actually completed before adding them.

-The only other dose of Campden Tablets we recommend is right before bottling.
-This last dose is what will keep the wine from spoiling or turning to vinegar up until the time it is consumed.
+The only other dose of Campden tablets we recommend is right before bottling.
+This last dose is what will keep the wine from spoiling or turning to vinegar.

-Having said all this, it is possible to add more Campden Tablets after rackings, but you shouldn't do this blindly.
-You need to test the sulfites that are currently in the wine before adding anymore.
+Having said all this, it is possible to add more Campden tablets after rackings, but you shouldn't do this blindly.
+You need to test the sulfites that are currently in the wine before adding more.
 This can be done with Titrets Test Vials and the Titrettor Hand Tool.
 Shoot for a range of 25 PPM (Parts Per Million) for red wines to 35 PPM for whites.
-If you're not will to test, don't add more than what's recommended above.
+If you do not want to go through the testing, don't add more than what's recommended above.

-I hope this answers you question and concerns about the use of sulfites in your homemade wine.
-I wanted to point out that this line of thinking applies regardless of what form of sulfite you are adding, the three main ones being: Campden Tablets, Sodium Metabisulfite and Potassium Metabisulfite.
-If you follow each one's directions you will be adding the same amount of sulfites in each case.
+I hope this answers you question and concerns about the use of Campden tablets in your homemade wine.
+I wanted to point out that this recommendation applies regardless of what form of sulfite you are adding, the three main ones being: Campden tablets, sodium metabisulfite and potassium metabisulfite.
+If you follow each one's directions for the dosage you will be adding the same amount of sulfites in each case.

 Happy Wine Making,